jannikmi/extremitypathfinder/README.rst

 - Checking all edges
 - Not considering all points (just a few candidates)
 - Decreasing number of candidates with every run (visibility is a symmetric relation -> only need to check once for every point pair!)
-- Minimal intersection comp. (fraction of candidates)
+- Intersection computation only for a fraction of candidates
 - No sorting needed
 - Could theoretically also work with just lines (this package however currently just allows polygons)
 - More simple and clear approach